bartonlab/bartonlab.github.io/docs/members.md

 ### Graduate students

+**Liz Finney**, PhD student in University of California, Riverside Department of Physics and Astronomy.
+Graduated 2025.

+**Brian Lee**, PhD student in University of California, Riverside Department of Physics and Astronomy.
+Graduated 2025.

+**Kevin Yang**, PhD student in University of California, Riverside Biophysics Graduate Program.
+Currently working with [Roya Zandi](https://zandilab.ucr.edu/) at UCR.

 **Yunxiao Li**, PhD student in University of California, Riverside Department of Physics and Astronomy.
 Graduated 2022.
 Currently at Cardinal Biocraft.